zdharma-continuum/zinit-package-fzf/README.md

 # Download the package with the default ice list
 zplugin pack for fzf

+# Download the package with the default ice list + setting up the key bindings
+zplugin pack"default+keys" for fzf

 # Download the package with the bin-gem-node annex-utilizing ice list
 zplugin pack"bgn" for fzf

+# Download the package with the bin-gem-node annex-utilizing ice list
+# + setting up the key bindings.
+The "+keys" variants are available
+# for each profile
+zplugin pack"bgn+keys" for fzf

 # Download with the bin-gem-node annex-utilizing ice list FROM GIT REPOSITORY
 zplugin pack"bgn" git for fzf